-Of the soil physical properties, bulk density was most poorly estimated ($\rho_c < 0.65$) (Fig. 4).
-All of the algorithms performed well for the rest of the physical properties ($\rho_c \ge 0.65$).
+Of the soil physical properties, bulk density was most poorly estimated ( $\rho_c < 0.65$ ) (Fig. 4).
+All of the algorithms performed well for the rest of the physical properties ( $\rho_c \ge$ 0.65).
 The accuracy of the estimates of the biological properties varied.
-CO2 flux with PLSR, Cubist, GPRL, and GPRP produced ρ_c values between 0.65-0.8 (Fig. 4).
-Estimates of fungal diversity and richness with these algorithms varied, and only PLSR and GPRP produced mean values of ρ_c in the range between 0.65-0.8.
-All algorithms poorly estimated bacterial richness and diversity ($\rho_c < 0.65$), although the Cubist estimates were markedly better (Fig. 4).
-The algorithms inaccurately estimated the chemical properties P, Zn, and Ammonium-N ($\rho_c < 0.65$).
-The chemical properties, pH{Ca}, pH_W, organic C, K, B, Cu, Fe, exchangeable Ca, Mg, and K, were predicted with substantial accuracy ($\rho_c \ge 0.8$) by PLSR, Cubist, GPRP and GPRL.
-The variability in the estimates of the exchangeable Ca, Mg and Al, was large compared to other chemical properties, arising from the performance of the different spectrometers (Fig. 4).
+CO2 flux with PLSR, Cubist, GPRL, and GPRP produced $\rho_c$ values between 0.65-0.8 (Fig. 4).
+Estimates of fungal diversity and richness with these algorithms varied, and only PLSR and GPRP produced mean values of $\rho_c$ in the range between 0.65-0.8.
+All algorithms poorly estimated Table 3.
+Summary of the physical (n = 5), chemical (n = 19), and biological (n = 5) properties (mean, SD, minimum, maximum, median, and first and third quartiles) of reference soil and stockpiled topsoil sampled from seven mine sites in Western Australia, as determined by conventional analytical methods.